callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 The bride is the right age for Hannah, but Annie isn't her name.
 However Annie could have been the result of a British person not hearing Hannah properly, and according to Wikipedia, [Anne, Ann, and other forms of the name derive from the Hellenized Hebrew](https://en.wikipedia.org/wiki/Hannah_(name)).
 Not a great leap from Hannah to Annie.

 The participants in this marriage certificate were living at 6 Sandy's Row, which doesn't make an appearance on the Census of 1881, suggesting the place had become empty.
-The address happens to be opposite [Sandy's Row Synagogue](https://sandysrowsynagogue.org/), which is a Dutch Jewish synagogue, and not Ashkenazi Jewish as Jacob and Hannah were, hence being married farther away.
+Given the current building numbers, the house would have been opposite [Sandy's Row Synagogue](https://sandysrowsynagogue.org/), which is a Dutch Jewish Ashkenazi synagogue.
+Jacob and Hannah were probably married farther away in Princes Street, because it had stronger connections to Lithuania.
 I have been unable to trace any other Jacob and Annie Solomons, or even similar, with a marriage around this time.
 The closest was a Jacob and Fanny Solomons, but they hadn't arrived in the UK until several years after this date.

 The 1881 Census includes a Jacob and Hannah Solomons living at 8 Little Patternoster Row, and their ages match this marriage certificate.
 This is interesting because Jacob and Hannah's first child was born on {% hebcal 25 September 1881 %} in 12 Little Patternoster Row, whilst their own address was at 13 Crispen Street, which ran behind Little Patternoster Row.
 I suspect Hannah gave birth in the home of someone she knew from when living at number 8, or they moved soon after the birth which was registered about 30 days later.